Pairwise versus multiple network alignment: Methods

 {\bf Aligning using network topology only versus using both topology and protein sequences.} In our analysis, for each method, we study the effect on output quality when (i) using only network topology while constructing alignments (T alignments) versus (ii) using both network topology and protein sequence information while constructing alignments (T+S alignments).
 For T alignments, we set method parameters to ignore any sequence information.
 All methods except BEAMS can produce T alignments and all methods can produce T+S alignments.
 For T+S alignments, we set method parameters to include sequence information.
 Supplementary Table \ref{tab:params} shows the specific parameters that we use.
-Specifically, the methods combine topological information with sequence information in order to optimize $\alpha S_T + (1-\alpha)S_P$, where $S_T$ is the (node or edge) cost function based on topological information, $S_P$ is the node cost function based on protein sequence information, and $\alpha$ weighs between topological information and sequence information.
-When $\alpha = 1$, only network topology is used in the alignment process, and when $\alpha = 0$, only sequence information is used.
-We set $\alpha = 0.5$ in our study due to the following reasons.
-First, \citet{LocalVsGlobal}, who used the same datasets that we use in our study, showed that as long as some amount of topological information and some amount of protein sequence information are used in the alignment process (i.e., as long as $\alpha$ does not equal 0 or 1), the quality of the resulting alignments is not drastically affected.
+Specifically, the methods combine topological information with sequence information in order to optimize $\theta S_T + (1-\theta)S_P$, where $S_T$ is the (node or edge) cost function based on {\em topological information}, $S_P$ is the node cost function based on {\em protein sequence information}, and $\theta$ weighs between topological information and sequence information.
+When $\theta = 1$, only network topology is used in the alignment process, and when $\theta = 0$, only sequence information is used.
+We set $\theta = 0.5$ in our study due to the following reasons (except for ConvexAlign, see below).
+First, \citet{LocalVsGlobal}, who used the same datasets that we use in our study, showed that as long as some amount of topological information and some amount of protein sequence information are used in the alignment process (i.e., as long as $\theta$ does not equal 0 or 1), the quality of the resulting alignments is not drastically affected.
 They showed this for ten PNA methods, including GHOST, MAGNA++, WAVE, and L-GRAAL, which are the PNA methods that we use in this study.
-Second, it was shown by the original studies which introduced two of the MNA methods used in this study that varying $\alpha$ between 0.3 and 0.7 has no large effect on the quality of alignments produced by BEAMS and IsoRank \citep{BEAMS}, and that varying $\alpha$ between 0.2 and 0.8 has no large effect on the quality of alignments produced by FUSE \citep{FUSE}.
-Third, the original MAGNA++ paper, which multiMAGNA++ is based on, showed that varying $\alpha$ between 0.1 and 0.9 has no large effect on the quality of alignments produced by MAGNA++.
-So, in the original multiMAGNA++ paper, the $\alpha$ parameter was set to 0.5.
-We believe that all of this justifies our choice of using $\alpha$ of 0.5 for all methods considered in our study.
-Also, using the same $\alpha$ value for all methods ensures that any potential differences in results of the different methods are not caused by using different amounts of network topology versus protein sequence information.
+Second, it was shown by the original studies which introduced two of the MNA methods used in this study that varying $\theta$ between 0.3 and 0.7 has no large effect on the quality of alignments produced by BEAMS and IsoRank \citep{BEAMS}, and that varying $\theta$ between 0.2 and 0.8 has no large effect on the quality of alignments produced by FUSE \citep{FUSE}.
+Third, the original MAGNA++ paper, which multiMAGNA++ is based on, showed that varying $\theta$ between 0.1 and 0.9 has no large effect on the quality of alignments produced by MAGNA++.
+So, in the original multiMAGNA++ paper, the $\theta$ parameter was set to 0.5.
+We believe that all of this justifies our choice of using $\theta$ of 0.5 for all methods considered in our study (except for ConvexAlign, see below).
+Also, using the same $\theta$ value for all methods (except for ConvexAlign, see below) ensures that any potential differences in results of the different methods are not caused by using different amounts of network topology versus protein sequence information.
+While in an ideal scenario we would have wanted to use $\theta=0.5$ for ConvexAlign's T+S alignments as well (just like we do for all other considered methods), the authors of ConvexAlign pre-set this value in ConvexAlign's implementation to a recommended value of 0.343 (see below), thus weighing topological information by 0.343 and sequence information by 0.657.
+We respect this recommendation and consequently use $\theta=0.343$ for ConvexAlign.